nikos-kitmeridis/AuthConnectDJS/README.md

 `scope` | string | The scopes to request from the service.
 See the service's documentation for a list of scopes.
 This string is directly passed as a URL parameter to the service's auth URL.

 Generates an authorization URL for a guild admin to visit to link their account.
 This URL should then be sent to the guild admin via DM.

+The user will be redirected to a Yoonicode-owned website which will upload their account token to our servers.
+AuthConnect will then poll our servers for data every 5 seconds for 5 minutes, at which point you should consider the URL expired and have the user request a new one.

 ### getAccessToken(service, guildId): string
 Parameter | Type | Description